 With all that said, if you are itchy to just get married ASAP, you have to have the mindset that however the wedding turns out, you’ll accept it, make the most of it and be okay with how everything turns out.
 You have to have to be able to ignore the little flaws and imperfections that come with it and focus on the few things that are beautiful and memorable, and what matters most, which is the two of you legally married.

-Conclusion: Having Quick Wedding in Only 1 Month (30 Days)
+Recap & Action Items: A Quick Wedding in Just 1 Month (30 Days)

 So far, I laid out for you a week by week action plan you can follow to get things done when planning your wedding in only 1 month.
 I also explained 7 reasons why a wedding in 30 days may or may not be for you.
 Now, here’s a recap:

-Start with the 3 essentials: date, budget, and venue, which are the epicentre where every other decision revolves.
+Start with the 3 essentials: date, budget, and venue, which are the epicenter where every other decision revolves.
 After that, choose your vendors and get the other things in place.

 Be flexible about your choices of wedding venue, vendors and things to buy and look only within the area you reside or near your wedding location.
 Focus on picking the best of what is available and you will be amazed to find that your wedding will be perfect as you envisioned it.